Quantum speedup from nonclassical polarization: Restricted framework

 where the expectation values are taken with respect to $\ket{s_N}$.
 Then, Eq. \eqref{derivation:class_eqn} takes the form of a closed dynamical equation of Lie-Poisson type \cite{Marsden1999,Marsden1999a,Holm1999}; that is, by defining the vector

 we can rewrite Eq. (\ref{derivation:class_eqn}) as

-In this representation, the restricted evolution on the AMCS manifold interestingly takes the form of a classical rigid-bodyequation, aka Euler's rotation equations.
-This formulation makes the geometric structure of the classical evolution explicit and allows for a direct comparison with classical angular-momentum and polarization dynamics.
+In this representation, the restricted evolution on the AMCS manifold interestingly takes the form of a classical rigid-body equation, also known as Euler's rotation equations.
+This formulation makes the geometric structure of the classical evolution explicit and allows for a direct comparison with classical angular momentum and polarization dynamics.

+\TA{ The restricted evolution defined here acts as a resource-theoretic benchmark, rather than as a phenomenological model of classical experiments.
+The purpose of the AMCS projection is therefore to } \LA{ identify the closest evolution within the classical states, isolating and gauging the impact that nonclassical polarization has on the actual evolution, and not necessarily to capture any particular classical evolution in experiment.} \TA{In realistic settings, technical noise, loss, and statistical fluctuations may lead to open-system dynamics.} \LA{Within our framework, this scenario can be addressed by constraining the corresponding Lindblad equation instead of the Schrödinger equation in Eq. (\ref{preliminaries:cl_eqn_of_motion}).
+A similar approach has already been utilized to analyze the impact of entanglement in open systems in Refs. \cite{pinske2024separabilitylindbladequationdynamical,ares2024restrictedMonteCarlowave-functionmethod}}.